 What is CPI and its importance in Forex Trading

-Did you know you need more than price charts to be a successful trader?
+Did you know you need more than price charts to be a successful and consistent trader?

 The reason why so many traders fail is they focus too much on price charts.
 They don’t pay any attention to the real reasons why prices are moving.